-- Insurance contracts - · Sale or contribution of assets between an investor and its associate or joint venture. - · Amends the classification of liabilities as current or non-current. - · Amends reference to the conceptual framework - Amends how to treat proceeds before intended use - Onerous contracts-cost of fulfilling a contract - Definition of accounting estimates - Further exmption from the initial recognition exemption.
+- · Insurance contracts - Sale or contribution of assets between an investor and its associate or joint venture. - · Classification of Liabilities as Current or Non-current - Disclosure of Accounting Policies - · Definition of accounting estimates - Deferred Tax related to Assets and Liabilities arising from a Single Transaction.